 - Inform applicants about how they should contact the TD if requesting a reciprocal offer.

 - Consider streamlining selection processes, particularly for sites that have both internship and postdoctoral programs.

-- If prior to February 27, 2017 you receive a bona fide offer from a postdoctoral training program that is not your first choice, you may contact your top ranked program and ask for a reciprocal offer.
-That program may ask for verification of the offer.
-If a reciprocal offer is extended to you, it is expected that you will promptly accept.
-Do not request a reciprocal offer if you are not prepared to accept the position immediately.
-If the program is not able to extend a reciprocal offer, it is acceptable to ask if the program is able to disclose any information where you may fall in their rank list.
-Some programs may be willing to let you know if you fall towards the top or bottom of their list.
-Either information may be helpful weighing other offer you may have.
+- If you receive a bona fide offer from a postdoctoral training program prior to 2/26/18 that is not your first choice, you may contact your top-ranked program and ask for a reciprocal offer.
+That program may ask for verification of your offer.
+If a reciprocal offer is offered to you, it is expected that you will accept immediately.
+Do not request a reciprocal offer if you are not prepared to accept the position immediately; you should not ask to “hold” a reciprocal offer.
+If the program does not extend a reciprocal offer, it is acceptable to ask if you remain under consideration and/or if the program is willing to disclose information about your relative position on their rank list.This may be helpful in weighing the other offer you have.

-- February 27, 2017, once an offer is made to you, one of three things can occur. can:
+- On 2/26/18, once an offer is made to you, one of three things can occur. can:

 - Accept the offer immediately